 Another nice feature with this kit, is that the tube chassis comes molded in one piece.
 After some clean-up and nice coat of semi-gloss black from a spray can, here is where we hang everything else off of.

+At the heart of any competition car is the engine.
+In this case a massive engine with an giant blower to force even more air into the engine.
 At this point it is missing the actual hat that sits at the very top and a few other bits.
 It looks to have Hemi style valve covers, but that could just be every early funny car had this type of arrangement.
 I am just not as knowledgeable on the subject as I could be.

 The body is also a one piece affair, and required very little clean-up.
 The proportions are all stretched as with any funny car, but it is still quite recognizable as a Ford Mustang.